nidrissi/web/content/post/francais.md

 +++

 My website is now [available in French](/fr/)!
-It is possible to change the language using the meny.
+It is possible to change the language using the menu.
 A big part of the content is translated, blog posts excepted -- they remain in English.